Dollar climbs in Baghdad and Erbil markets - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Thursday’s trading higher in Iraq, hovering around 154,000 dinars per 100 dollars.
+The US dollar closed Tuesday’s trading higher in Iraq, hovering around 154,000 dinars per 100 dollars.

-According to Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 153,900 dinars per 100 dollars, up from the previous session’s 153,750 dinars.
+According to Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 153,500 dinars per 100 dollars, up from the morning session’s 153,100 dinars.